25 Things to do in Tuscany (2024): Best places to see

 The Chianti region in Tuscany, Italy is a famous area known for its rolling hills, vineyards and beautiful landscapes.
 Some of Italy’s finest wines are produced here, especially the iconic Chianti Classico.

-Chianti Tuscany Italy / what to visit in Tuscany
+Chianti Tuscany Italy / things to do in Tuscany

 You can explore the vineyards, taste the wine, learn about the wine making process and enjoy the landscape at the same time.
 The area is dotted with charming medieval villages, such as Greve in Chianti and Radda in Chianti, where you can wander the narrow streets and sample local specialities.

-If your base is Florence, you can go to an escorted trip to the Chianti vineyards and visit the towns of Siena, San Gimignano and Pisa .
+If your base is Florence, you can go to an trip to the Chianti vineyards and visit the towns of Siena, San Gimignano and Pisa.
 A great day trip to visit the best of Tuscany.

 19. Val d´Orcia